mattlokes/touchkio/README.md

 Pre-built release files are available for arm64 and x64 Linux systems.
 If you are using a different architecture, you can still utilize this repository to build your own application.

-For more information, please refer to the [development](https://github.com/leukipp/touchkio?tab=readme-ov-file#development) section.
-However this could do the job:
+For more information, please refer to the [development](https://github.com/leukipp/touchkio?tab=readme-ov-file#development) section, however this will do the job:
 ```bash
 yarn build
 ```